Are You a Master Baker or Disaster Baker? Contest and Giveaway

 - Sift in half the flour mixture.
 Use a large silicone spatula to stir and fold until only a few streaks of flour are visible.

-- Repeat with remaining flour mixture.
+- Repeat with the remaining flour mixture.
 Make sure to maintain the batter’s volume while folding;

 - it is important to not deflate the batter.